ts3363/DigitGAN-Generative-Adversarial-Network-for-MNIST-Digit-Synthesis/README.md

-# DigitGAN: Generative Adversarial Network for MNIST Digit Synthesis
+# Anime Face Generator using GANs with Reinforcement Learning

-DigitGAN is a simple but powerful implementation of a Generative Adversarial Network (GAN) designed to synthesize realistic images similar to those in the MNIST dataset.
+DigitGAN is a simple but powerful implementation of a Generative Adversarial Network (GAN) designed to synthesize realistic images similar to those in the Anime dataset.
 The project is built using Python and TensorFlow/Keras, making it easy to understand and modify.

 ## 📌 Features

-- Uses the MNIST dataset
+- Uses the Anime dataset
 - Custom generator and discriminator models
 - Adversarial training loop from scratch
 - Generates and visualizes digit images at each epoch